NikaTsanka/shortest-path/README.md

 # shortest-path-project1
-The aim of this project is to create a program that takes a set of triangle obstacles as input, as well as a start and target point, and shows the shortest path between them.
+The aim of this project is to create a program that takes a set of triangle obstacles as input, as well as a start and target Point, and shows the shortest path between them.
 It provides a visual feedback by drawing the points, obstacles, and the path on the screen using the xlib interface.
 The program takes